Child Winter Heating Assistance is a benefit from the Scottish Government.

 You'll get a letter from Social Security Scotland before they make the payment.
 Payments are usually made from the end of November onwards.

-If you think you should get Child Winter Heating Assistance but you’ve not had a letter by 31 December 2021, contact Social Security Scotland.
+If you think you should get Child Winter Heating Assistance but you’ve not had a letter, contact Social Security Scotland.

-If the child or young person usually gets one of the qualifying benefits but this was not being paid between 20 September and 26 September 2021, they might still be entitled to Child Winter Heating Assistance.
+If the child or young person usually gets one of the qualifying benefits but this was not being paid during the qualifying period in September, they might still be entitled to Child Winter Heating Assistance.
 It depends on why payments were not being made that week.

 If this was because the child or young person was staying in residential care or was in hospital, they can still get Child Winter Heating Assistance.
 They’ll get an automatic payment.